mienaikoe/ziyu/Chapters/8_Chapter.md

 ---

 Kip woke up in the darkness, cold from the lack of a fire and clothes that were still a bit damp.
 He rolled over to see Cas asleep behind him and the child, still breathing. *What time of day is it?
 Can hardly tell in the eternal twilight here*.
 But his belly grumbled and told him it had been at least a va'la. *We aren't going to survive out here long unless we find a food source*.
 He sat up and searched the fire for a flame to rekindle from, and then took some thicker branches from the pile to re-stoke the fire, saving a handful of thinner ones for his makeshift torch.
-He had anticipated the darkness in his imagination of Ulu but he had never planned for the difficulty of uneven ground in the dark or surviving in the wild.
-He had always assumed that the stories of the Shadestead referred to a large prison, not a lawless forest island.
-With a torch and a commitment to redeem himself, he carried the light into the towering forest, determined to uncover its mysteries.
+The darkness was something he had anticipated, but he had never planned for the difficulties of surviving in the wild.
+The stories of the Shadestead had always painted to him a picture of a large prison, not a lawless forest island.
+But now wasn't the time to be frustrated about the past; he carried the light into the towering forest, determined to uncover its mysteries and secure nourishment for his new group.

+The forest floor was covered with dried thin leaves and branches that had fallen from the canopy.
+Kip listened closely for signs of life as he tried his best to quiet his crunching underfoot.
+This was not a place for Throngia.
+There were no shrubs to forage, no fruiting clusters in sight, no animals scurrying up and down trees or whistling upon the air.
+It was unsettlingly silent.
+He cleared a patch of ground looking for anything that might have fallen, but only tree roots and compacted leaves appeared.

+"There was a bonfire when we came in.
+That must be from the other exiles.
+They must have food somehow," he said to himself.
+His memory of where the fire was foggy but he set out in the direction of Ulu, where he presumed the center of the island to be.

+He came to a small clearing in the trees where he noticed specific markings at the base of a very large branch.
+They were thin rings running around the branches with an ochre red fill.
+They resembled some sort of language that wasn't based on anything Throngian.
+He stopped to study them, running his fingers against the carvings.
+In the silence and intense concentration, he started to hear a faint static ticking noise as if it were coming from inside his head.

+"Are you lost?"
+A voice suddenly called out.

+He turned around to find the child following his footsteps.

+"You've been following me?"

+"Yes.
+They know you're here."

+"Who?"

+"The other exiles.
+They know the schedule.
+They wait for you to starve and then come to collect you when you're weak."

+"How do you know all this?"

+"I've been here three times."

+Kip was aghast imagining what this child's life might be like.

+"Where are your parents?"

+"My nather lives under the light.
+My mother lives here."

+"Lives here?
+What do you mean?"

+"Hae sentence was for 10 ma'to.
+Thi got through half of it and decided thi didn't want to go back."

+"And your father?"

+Thi hesitated.
+"He's the reason my mother is here."

+He understood.

+Crouching down to hae level, he asked, "What is your name, kaln?"

+Thi hesitated again but quickly turned hae attention to something behind Kip.
+He turned around quickly with his torch held high and caught the nose of a woman, covered with blue luminescent flow tattoos, and a spear in her hand as tall as she was.
+She grunted with fury at the fire, and yanked the torch from Kip's grasp with ease.
+Kip began to run, but between the child and the darkness, he couldn't find his way and tripped on a root after only a few steps.
+The woman tossed the torch down in front of her and walked toward them, crushing the torch's fire under her bare foot.

+She lifted the child up to stand and said, "Taun.
+Thank you for distracting this one.
+Run off now to your mother," she said with a peculiar accent.

+Wan obeyed, leaving Kip behind.

+"As for you: you're a vigorous one.
+We save the best jobs for people like you."

+Kip tried to stand up, but the woman drew her spear at him and shouted, "Running is futile.
+Trust me, nobody here wants you dead."

+She pulled Kip up by the shirt like he was nothing more than a tree branch and looked him in the eye.
+The luminescent ink in her skin was reflecting off of Kip's terrified face and illuminating her own.

+"They like their prey alive."